We’ve added a reconnection mechanism to the desktop HTML5 recorder.

 This feature also has effects on the recording recovery mechanism.
 Fewer videos will have to be recovered due to connections being reestablished and recordings continued.

-Recording over very slow connections some times caused multiple disconnects/reconnects and intervals as high as 60 seconds in which no data was being sent to the server.
+Recording over very slow connections some times caused multiple disconnects and reconnects and intervals as high as 60 seconds in which no data was being sent to the server.
 This triggered the recovery mechanism to spring into action even though the recording was still uploading.

 We've increased the recovery mechanism delay from 60 seconds to 180 seconds to avoid such issues.